Flights canceled, roads treacherous amid spring snowstorms

 "It's a cool experience for me, the best Minneapolis experience," Niko Heiligman, of Aachen, Germany, said as he braved the snow Saturday to take a walk along the Mississippi River in downtown Minneapolis.
 "I'm only here for the weekend, so I guess that's how it goes.
 There's snow and it's cold.
 So it's good."

-The storm is expected to persist through Sunday in Minnesota, Wisconsin and Michigan before moving into New York state and New England.
+The weather is expected to persist through Sunday in Minnesota, Wisconsin and Michigan before moving into New York state and New England.

-Up to 18 inches (46 centimeters) of snow had fallen by early Saturday in parts of northern Wisconsin, with another 14 inches (36 centimeters) expected by Sunday evening.
+Up to 18 inches (46 centimeters) of snow feel in parts of northern Wisconsin, with another 14 inches (36 centimeters) expected by Sunday evening.
 Winds of up to 55 mph (88.5 kph) caused blowing and drifting snow, along with ice shoves in Green Bay.

 The National Weather Service also warned of potential coastal flooding along Lake Michigan in Wisconsin and Illinois, where Chicago residents were warned that waves could reach as high as 18 feet (5.5 meters).

-On Friday, a truck driver from Idaho lost control of his rig on snow-covered Interstate 80 near Chappell in western Nebraska and slammed into a semi that had become stranded, according to the Nebraska State Patrol.
+On Friday, a truck driver from Idaho lost control of his rig on snow-covered Interstate 80 in western Nebraska, near Chappell, and slammed into a stranded tractor-trailer, according to the Nebraska State Patrol.
 He died at the scene.

-In Arkansas, a tornado ripped through the tiny Ozark Mountain town of Mountainburg on Friday, injuring at least four people and causing widespread damage.
+In Arkansas, a tornado ripped through the tiny Ozark Mountain town of Mountainburg on Friday, injuring at least four people.
 Video showed uprooted trees, overturned cars, damaged buildings and downed power lines.
 Powerful winds also damaged several buildings at the University of Central Arkansas, though no injuries were reported there.

-The storm made its mark in Texas, too, where hail the size of hen eggs fell on areas south of Dallas and Fort Worth, according to meteorologist Patricia Sanchez.
-In Austin, fire officials said strong winds helped spread the flames after lightning struck two houses that suffered heavy damage.
+The storm made its mark in Texas, where hail the size of hen eggs fell south of Dallas, according to meteorologist Patricia Sanchez.
+In Austin, fire officials said strong winds helped spread the flames after lightning struck and badly damaged two houses.

 Comments